Strategic voting: Puerto Rico

 Puerto Rico's 2004 elections were affected by strategic voting.
 Pedro Rosselló, the New Progressive Party's candidate of that year, was unpopular across much of the territory due to large corruption schemes and the privatization of public corporations.
 To prevent Rossell from winning, other factions supported the Partido Popular Democratico's candidate.
 The elections were close; statehood advocates won a seat in the U.S. house of representatives and majorities in both legislative branches, but lost governance to Aníbal Acevedo Vilá.
 (Puerto Ricans have the chance to vote by party or by candidate.
 Separatists voted under their ideology but for the center party's candidate, which caused major turmoil.)
 After a recount and a trial, Acevedo Vilá was certified as governor of the Commonwealth of Puerto Rico.

 Rational voter model

-Academic analysis of strategic voting is based on the rational voter model, derived from rational choice theory.
-In this model, voters are short-term instrumentally rational.
+Analysis of strategic voting is commonly based on a model of behavior where voters are short-term instrumentally rational.
 That is, voters are only voting in order to make an impact on one election at a time (not, say, to build the political party for next election); voters have a set of sincere preferences, or utility rankings, by which to rate candidates; voters have some knowledge of each other's preferences; and voters understand how best to use strategic voting to their advantage.
 The extent to which this model resembles real-life elections is the subject of considerable academic debate.